-Canterbury Road, Campsie 2194
+Canterbury Road, Campsie 2194 Telephone 789 9111, Facsimile 789 3450

-The Canterbury Hospital, which was founded in 1928, has been an Associated Teaching Hospital of the University since 24 July 1963.
-It is a general medical, surgical and obstetric hospital of 154 approved beds and has a very busy accident and emergency department with over 33,000 attendances every year.
+The Canterbury Hospital, which was founded in 1928, has been an Associated Teaching Hospital of the University since 24áJulyá1963.
+It is a general medical, surgical and obstetric hospital of 154 approved beds and has a very busy accident and emergency department with over 33,000 occasions of service every year.
+The Hospital also has a 25 bed geriatric rehabilitation unit.